Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 These distinctions are tied to cultural factors.
 In the US, meat-eating is deeply ingrained, with 54% considering it an important part of their identity and 59% expressing a strong love for meat.
 In contrast, only 48% of respondents in the UK see meat-eating as part of their identity, and 56% love meat.

-→ Actionable Insight: Bare these cultural nuances in mind when choosing packaging colors.
-In the US, tailored marketing strategies should highlight accessibility and convenience, while, in the UK, emphasizing the health benefits may resonate more effectively.
+→ Actionable Insight: Bare these cultural nuances in mind when choosing packaging colours.
+In the US, tailored marketing strategies should highlight accessibility and convenience, while, in the UK, emphasising the health benefits may resonate more effectively.
 Understanding these nuances is vital for effective product promotion and long-term success.

 Conclusions